Skip to content

 Handling errors is most important when dealing with yielding operations like network requests or DataStore calls.

 Flux.async handles this for you automatically.
-The wrapper runs your function inside pcall; if it throws, the error message is placed into the .error node and the game remains stable.
+The wrapper runs your fetcher inside pcall; if it throws, the error message is placed into the .error node and the game remains stable.
 You never need to wrap Flux.async in a pcall yourself.

 luau